Categories

 Why did SpaceX build Starship from stainless steel instead of carbon fiber?

 Carbon fiber is lighter and stronger than stainless steel.
-It is widely used especially in the last two decades, and now we have a lot of experience of building and using it for different purposes.
-For example, it is most commonly used in the bodywork of a Formula 1 car and also the air box, the wings, the engine cover, the steering wheel, and suspension.
+It has been widely used especially in the last two decades, and now we have a lot of experience in building and using it for different purposes.
+For example, it is most commonly used in the bodywork of a Formula 1 car and also the air box, the wings, the engine cover, the steering wheel, and the suspension.
 Space shuttles also use carbon fiber composite materials offering excellent heat resistance in order to withstand the extremely high temperatures they receive while atmospheric re-entry.

 Carbon fiber is an extremely strong material compared to its weight.
-So, why SpaceX engineers changed their minds and decided to use stainless steel instead of carbon fiber while building the Starship?
+So, why did SpaceX engineers change their minds and use stainless steel instead of carbon fiber while building the Starship?

 The Growth of Green Waste in Sustainable Construction